Last updated: 15 March 2016

 If you make, import or supply building products or systems, it is your responsibility to make sure they are fit for their purpose and for use in the New Zealand market.

-The Ministry of Business, Innovation and Employment developed the product assurance approach in 2010 after working with industry groups and BCAs to lift standards of building quality and performance.
-It continues to provide education and guidance to the building sector through regular seminars, workshops and other face-to-face contact.
+We developed the product assurance approach in 2010 after working with industry groups and BCAs to lift standards of building quality and performance.

 Your product or system also needs to comply with consumer and trading laws.

 Showing your products comply with the Building Code

 Your product needs to comply with the Building Code.
 There are product assurance options for doing so.